oullin/content/tech/2025-10-15-building-oullin.md

 # Building Oullin: How I Built My Personal Site and Blog Engine with Go, Docker, Caddy, Vue, and a Modest VPS

 > Today I’m launching my personal website and blog — [oullin.io](https://oullin.io).
 I built it from the ground up to be fast, simple, and entirely under my control.
-In this post, I’m sharing the launch story and the build story in one: the choices I made, why I picked Go for the backend, Vue for the front end, Caddy at the edge, and Docker on a lean VPS, plus the trade-offs, pitfalls, and what I’d do differently next time.
+I also built it to scratch a deeper itch: I love programming, and I try to learn something new every day.
+Building this stack in public keeps me curious and keeps me honest about what works in the real world.
 >
 > The entire codebase is public and open source.
-If you’re curious or want to reuse parts of it, explore the repos — the Go API at [github.com/oullin/api](https://github.com/oullin/api) and the Vue web app at [github.com/oullin/web](https://github.com/oullin/web).
+If you want to explore or reuse parts of it, please take a look at the link I've included to the [oullin organisation](https://github.com/oullin) in GitHub.
 The READMEs cover local setup with Docker Compose and production notes with Caddy.
-Issues and pull requests are welcome if you spot bugs, have ideas, or want to contribute.
+I want you to know that issues and pull requests are welcome if you spot bugs, have ideas, or want to contribute.

 I wanted a personal site that felt **fast**, **simple**, and **mine**.
 No heavy CMS.
 No mystery plugins.
 Just a small stack I could understand from start to finish and iterate on forever.

 This post is the story of how I built [oullin.io](https://oullin.io) from zero: the decisions, the trade-offs, the stack, and the scars.
 I’ll keep it technical without losing plain English, and share a few copy-paste snippets you can adapt.

 ## Why build from scratch?